 We extract two sets of features from the audio.
-The first set of features are 25 MFCCs extracted with Praat [21] over 25ms windows every 8.33 ms. We choose 25 MFCCs, because Taylor et al. [3] evaluated with different number of MFCCs for predicting lip movements, finding that 25 MFCCs gives the best result.
+The first set of features are 25 MFCCs extracted with Praat [25] over 25ms windows every 8.33 ms. We choose 25 MFCCs, because Taylor et al. [3] evaluated their models for predicting lip movements with a different number of MFCCs, finding that 25 MFCCs gives the best result.
 By moving the analysis window in increments of 8.33ms, we create 120 feature vectors per second, matching the sampling rate of the motion capture recordings.
 We also extract the fundamental frequency and intensity with Praat using the same window and step size.
-Moreover, we extract 17 additional low level descriptors (LLDs) from the extended Geneva minimalistic acoustic parameter set (eGeMAPS) [22], which is a feature set carefully selected for paralinguistic tasks.
-The eGeMAPS features are extracted with OpenSmile [23].
+Moreover, we extract 17 additional low level descriptors (LLDs) from the extended Geneva minimalistic acoustic parameter set (eGeMAPS) [26], which is a feature set carefully selected for paralinguistic tasks.
+The eGeMAPS features are extracted with OpenSmile [27].
+The fundamental frequency, intensity and eGeMAPS set are collectedly referred to as emotional speech features, and the 25 MFCCs are referred to as spectral features.

-From the motion capture recordings, we use the (X,Y,Z) locations of 15 markers around the mouth area (Fig. 1).
+From the motion capture recordings, we use the (X, Y, Z) locations of 15 markers around the mouth area (Fig. 1).
 The sampling rate is 120 fps.
-Busso et al. [17] describes the steps to derive the motion capture data.
+Busso et al. [21] describes the steps to derive the motion capture data.